sefat101/lineFollowerRobot/README.md

-# Line Following Robot with PID Control
+# Line Follower Robot with PID Control

 This repository contains the Arduino code and documentation for a line-following robot with PID control.
 The robot uses infrared (IR) sensors to follow a black line on a white surface.

 ## Overview

-The project involves an Arduino-based line-following robot with two infrared sensors and an L298N motor driver.
+The project involves an Arduino-based line-follower robot with two infrared sensors and an L298N motor driver.
 The code implements a PID controller to provide more precise control over the robot's movements.

 ## Features